phiz313/pdsnd_github/README.md

 Publish to GIT Project

 ### Description
-Describe what your project is about and what it does
+This project is about learning how to use GIT and putting a repo on GITHUB.

 ### Files used
 Include the files used